mitthrawnuruodo/movies-node/README.md

 Example-project for making a very basic NodeJS + MongoDB app providing an API to a movie database, and publish the API on Vercel.

+This is a barebone example not providing any security whatsoever, and should only be considered a proof-of-concept.

 ## Rigging

 1. Make a new GitHub repo, and clone it to your local machine